pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         A raw format used by :doc:`/hazmat/primitives/asymmetric/x448`.
 It is a binary format and is invalid for other key types.

+    .. attribute:: CompressedPoint

+        .. versionadded:: 2.5

+        A compressed elliptic curve public key as defined in ANSI X9.62 section 4.3.6 (as well as `SEC 1 v2.0`_).

+    .. attribute:: UncompressedPoint

+        .. versionadded:: 2.5

+        An uncompressed elliptic curve public key as defined in ANSI X9.62 section 4.3.6 (as well as `SEC 1 v2.0`_).

 .. class:: ParameterFormat

     .. versionadded:: 2.0